Here’s another edition of “Dear Sophie,” the advice column that answers immigration-related questions about working at technology companies.

 If you haven’t won a major award, no worries!
 You just need to meet at least three of the following eight criteria, although it’s often helpful to aim for four or more to present a strong case for an O-1A in a business field:

-- Received a nationally or internationally award for excellence, such as a UX Design Award or a Webby Award for the best user interface.
+- Received a national or international award for excellence, such as a UX Design Award or a Webby Award for the best user interface.

 - Membership in an organization that requires outstanding achievements as judged by experts, such as Design Hangout, a global invitation-only network of professional UX designers.